tillt/RTagsComplete/README.md

 # Installation

-Make sure you installed RTags:
+Make sure you installed RTags - for all of the latest features, Version 2.5 is the oldest we support:

     git clone https://github.com/Andersbakken/rtags
     cd rtags